Mathematical foundation of nonequilibrium fluctuation-dissipation theorems for inhomogeneous diffusion processes with unbounded coefficients: The Agarwal-type FDT

 Then for any $f\in C^{2+\theta}_b(\Rnum^d)$ and $0\leq s\leq t$,

 \end{theorem}

 \begin{proof} The desired result follows directly from Theorems \ref{expression} and \ref{Agarwal1}. \end{proof}

-According to the above theorem, if $X$ is in an NESS, then the conjugate observable $v$ does not depend on the early time $s$ and the response function $R_f(s,t)$ only depends on the time difference $t-s$.
+According to the above theorem, whenever $X$ is homogenous and stationary, whether in an equilibrium state or in an NESS, the conjugate observable $v$ does not depend on the early time $s$ and the response function $R_f(s,t)$ only depends on the time difference $t-s$.

 Lemma \ref{secondorder} shows that the stationary distribution of $X$, if it exists, must have a positive probability density $\mu\in H^{2}_{\loc}(\Rnum^d)$.
 Theoretical physicists may be particularly interested in the following proposition, which contains very weak conditions for the higher-order regularity of the stationary density and generalizes the classical results on NESS \cite[Theorem 3.2.5]{jiang2004mathematical} to a large extent.
 We do not assume the regular conditions (a)-(e) in the following proposition.